V4Fire/Core/src/core/queue/README.md

 # core/queue

-This module provides an abstract class for the [[Queue]] data structure.
+This module provides an abstract class for a [[Queue]] data structure.
 The submodules contain different classes and interfaces that extends or implements that class.

 The main module re-exports these implementations: